beve-org/beve/README.md

 A compressed unsigned integer uses the first two bits to denote the number of bytes used to express an integer.
 The rest of the bits indicate the integer value.

 > Wherever all caps `SIZE` is used in the specification, it refers to a size indicator that uses a compressed unsigned integer.
+>
+> `SIZE` refers to the count of array members, object members, or characters in a string.
+It does **not** refer to the number of raw bytes.

 | #    | Number of Bytes | Integer Value (N)                |
 | ---- | --------------- | -------------------------------- |